 To detail the harmful effects of light, a study in 2016 found that white, blue, amber, and red light increased the migraineur subjects’ headache pain intensity and green light was actually shown to reduce pain intensity.
 Therefore, specifically filtering out certain wavelengths of light and allowing other wavelengths of light in may prove beneficial in reducing photophobia and potentially headache intensity6.

 In independent trials run using the Avulux optical filter, more than 90% of Avulux® users had such dramatic pain relief that they were able to return to their normal activities of daily living.
-What is even more impressive is that 74% of Avulux® users no longer had to take any of their usual medications, whether oral or injectable.
+What is even more impressive is that 74% of Avulux® users were able to reduce or eliminate their usual amount of migraine medication taken to manage their symptoms, whether oral or injectable.
 This may directly translate to an increase in productivity and decrease in healthcare costs.

 Improve Employee Quality of Life and Happiness